-Packet sniffing is the inspection of online traffic by using a packet sniffer (also known as a packet analyzer).
+Packet sniffing is a process in which data is monitored while moving across a network.
+This involves the inspection of network traffic using a packet sniffer (also known as a packet analyzer).
 Packet sniffers come in the form of both software and hardware.

 People use packet sniffing for different reasons.
 Cybercriminals mainly practice packet sniffing for malicious purposes, such as:

 - Snatching sensitive and personal data (for example, your login credentials)

 - Monitoring someone’s online behavior and patterns

 - Injecting some malicious code into a segment

 - Spying on businesses for confidential information